-London, UK a.galis@ee.ucl.ac.uk network bandwidth to applications.
-Virtualisation infrastructures, such as Xen [7] and VMWare [19] are changing this by introducing a layer of abstraction known as a hypervisor.
+Until recently, operating systems managed the allocation of physical resources, such as CPU time, main memory, disk space and network bandwidth to applications.
+Virtualisation infrastructures, such as Xen [4] and VMWare [31] are changing this by introducing a layer of abstraction known as a hypervisor.
 A hypervisor runs on top of physical hardware, allocating resources to isolated execution environments known as virtual machines, which run their own individual virtualised operating system.
 Hypervisors manage the execution of these operating systems, booting, suspending or shutting down systems as required.
-Some hypervisors even support replication and migration of virtual machines without stopping the
+Some hypervisors even support replication and migration of virtual machines without stopping the virtualised operating system.